Delaware Residential Lease Agreement

 Bed Bugs Informs tenants whether the property or an adjacent unit has a history of suspected bed bug infestation, and reminds the tenant of the obligation to report suspected infestation immediately.

 Late/Returned Check Fees Specifies late fees or returned check fees related to the lease.
 Delaware caps late fees at 5% of the overdue amount.
-Returned check fees are capped at $40 per check.
+By default, returned check fees are capped at $40 for the first case of a bad check ($250 for the same tenant bouncing a check within one year of another bad check).
+It may be possible for a landlord and tenant to agree in writing on higher fees, but this reduces a landlord’s options for recovery in case of nonpayment.

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.